emca-it/OP5-Documentation/nsclient/docs/faq.md

 ### 1.1 I am having problems where do I start?

-NSCP has a built-in "test and debug" mode that you can activate with the following command `nscp test`
+NSCP has a built-in "test and debug" mode that you can activate with the following command `nscp test`.
+This does two things:

-What this does is two things.

 1.  it starts the daemon as "usual" with the same configuration and such.
 2.  it enables debug logging and logs to the console.